Meet the Frontline AIDS Senior Management Team and Heads.

 A midwife by profession, Lois holds a Diploma, Bachelors and a Masters’ degree in Adult Education specialised in community development from the University of Zimbabwe, a summer school certificate from Harvard University School of Public Health on Managing Health Programs in Developing Countries and several certificates on health communication, family planning and counselling.
 Lois has co-authored and contributed towards the development of books, manuals, and toolkits and has presented at many international conferences on HIV and AIDS.

-Divya has been our director of programmes for the past two and a half years and is responsible for the strategic oversight and leadership on all programming areas for Frontline AIDS.
+Divya Bajpai is acting as Deputy Executive Director during this interim period.
+Having worked as the Director of Programmes and Partnerships for several years, Divya was responsible for the strategic oversight and leadership on all programming areas for Frontline AIDS.
 The key focus is on increasing coverage, scope, and quality of community led HIV, health, and human rights programmes, through strong and vibrant civil society systems.

-With over 18 years’ experience in global health and international development in Asia and sub-Saharan Africa, Divya had worked at senior level for Interact Worldwide and TB Alert before joining us in 2009 as a programme manager.
-Shortly after, she quickly progressed to senior advisor for sexual and reproductive health and rights, and then to her current role as director of programmes.
+With over 18 years’ experience in global health and international development in Asia and sub-Saharan Africa, Divya had worked at senior level for Interact Worldwide and TB Alert before joining us in 2009 as a Programme Manager.
+Shortly after, she quickly progressed to Senior Advisor for Sexual and Reproductive Health and Rights, and then on to become the Director of Programmes.

 Divya’s vast knowledge and experience includes programme development, implementation and business development, with considerable sector expertise in HIV, sexual reproductive health and rights, gender, TB, family planning and safe motherhood.
 She is passionate about tackling the root causes and issues that marginalise people most affected by HIV from leading happy, healthy and positive lives with the same rights as other citizens.